 What do the stories people tell about their experiences of group singing reveal about its value?

-We’re still in the process of anlysing the large amount of data collected during the project, and expect to publish detailed findings in autumn / winter 2018.
+We’re still in the process of analysing the large amount of data collected during the project, and expect to publish detailed findings in early 2019.
 Click here to read Dr. Dave Camlin’s paper presented to the International Society of Music Education (ISME) biannual conference in Tbilisi, Georgia, and see below for the accompanying presentation.

 Selection of Participant Stories

 These are all stories shared by participants through the Sensemaker software after the experience of singing together on the fells:

 “I wasn't prepared for how moving the song 'Joy of Living' would be when sung on top of Scafell and when a white gull soared over and circled back while we were singing it and rededicating the fell to the memory of the fallen.
 A rare poignant and truly spiritual moment for me.
 The singers and the song around me where enormously comforting and it felt as if us singers had really acknowledged and perhaps even lightened the enormous legacy of grief and grieving that war and this one in particular entails.”

 “The first time that we sang the Fellowship song on the summit was very moving - singing taps straight into the emotional centre of [our] being: we had finally made it 'upon this mountain summit' singing the song that was the whole reason whilst we were there and looking out over the magnificent panorama of the mountains..
 Singing the words ‘that the freedom of this land the freedom of our sprit shall endure’ to the mountains themselves just made me well up.
 The sense of camaraderie amongst the group became very strong through our experience today and I feel that I have made friends on a much deeper level.”